 Academy buildings have a fire alarm system for emergency evacuation.
 Whenever the alarm system sounds, everyone must leave the building and move to a safe location.
 The Academy is in the process of updating its emergency preparedness and response procedures.
-This includes evacuation plans and assignment of building monitors.
+This includes evacuation plans, and assignment of building managers and fire wardens.